Equilibrium of Data Markets with Externality: Data Markets Game with Known Utility

-Intuitively, we sketch an instance where the seller set with the highest net gain also induces a high externality, leading to poor welfare.
-This result illustrates the very real and unsatisfactory phenomenon that takes place in modern data markets.
+This result illustrates the very real and unsatisfactory phenomenon that occurs in modern data markets.
 Buyers, not incentivized to care about their impact on others, make myopic decisions based purely on their own net gain, to the detriment of both the individual and the collective.
-The impact of this is exacerbated by the easy replicability of data, allowing multiple buyers to purchase the same dataset.
-We thus consider addressing this through a market intervention in the form of transaction cost $\mathcal{T}_i(\sS)$.
-Our proposed cost for this setting charges each buyer proportional to the net difference in externality they are contributing to and suffering from.
-We formally define it below:
+This impact is exacerbated by the easy replicability of data, allowing multiple buyers to purchase the same dataset.
+To address this, we consider market intervention in the form of a transaction cost $\mathcal{T}_i(S)$ levied by the platform, a standard approach in online marketplaces.
+We posit that platforms can use learning models to estimate externalities(Definition \ref{definition:predicted_externality}) and propose they charge each buyer a cost proportional to the net difference in estimated externality they are contributing to and suffering from (Definition \ref{definition:net_transaction_fee}).